sh1nyfox/windows-terminal/README.md

 ```

 Note this is very much still a work in progress and only intended for my own personal settings preferences to be applied.
 But feel free to use parts to help your own configurations.

+The script doesn't actually work properly at the moment (definitely a WIP) so don't use it.
+I'm still learning my way through all this stuff!

+The individual configs work fine though when applied manually.